 Of all the areas in family law, child custody cases tend to be the touchiest.
-When parents divorce or separate and they have disputes about what is in their child’s best interest, the courts intervene.
+When parents divorce or separate and have disputes about what is in their child’s best interest, the courts intervene.
 This can often turn an uncontested divorce into a contested divorce and an attorney is invaluable in sorting these issues out.
 As a parent, you want to make sure that your child is protected.
 Having a skilled Michigan child custody attorney can make a world of difference in the outcome of your case.
 At the Heisler Law Group our goal is to help our clients fight for the client’s view of their child’s best interest.

 At our firm, we take on cases and legal matters throughout the entire state of Michigan.
 No matter how complex or difficult your divorce may seem, an attorney with our firm can help.
 We understand what you are going through and will provide you with the legal support and representation you need in order to work out the child custody and child support issues you are facing.